Starting this week, millions of Americans may be become more vulnerable than ever to hackers because of what is happening with Windows XP.

-But in April of 2014 Microsoft officially will stop support of its XP program, which has been replaced by both Windows Vista, Windows 7, and most recently, Windows 8.
+But as of April 8, 2014, Microsoft officially stops support of its XP program, which has been replaced by both Windows Vista, Windows 7, and most recently, Windows 8.

-Now, in the wake of the Target security breach and other recent cyber attacks, Microsoft has just announced it will continue to issue XP security updates for another year, until July 2015.
+One bit of good news for procrastinators: in the wake of the Target security breach and other recent cyber attacks, Microsoft has announced it will continue to issue some XP security updates for another year, until July 2015.

 So it's a bit of a reprieve, if you are still on XP, but many security experts say it's not enough.